kilean20/ML_blog/VAE/VAE.md

   <img src = "VAE_Err_nSource.png" height="200" /><img src = "VAE_Reconstruction.png" height="300" />
 </p>

-Note that the reconsturction quality is worse than AutoEncoder, but the loss tend to saturate at 7 latent variables
+Note that the reconsturction quality is worse than AutoEncoder, but the loss tend to saturate at 7 latent variables (note that loss at 9 latent variable is larger)